Spirit of the Times

 Theoretical biology is currently experiencing a paradigm shift in its foundational ideas as the concepts of agency and cognition are extended beyond the human (sentient) domain to non-human organisms.

-Biological agency is apparent in the capacity of all organisms to act on and respond to their conditions of existence in flexible and goal-directed ways as they survive, reproduce, adapt, and evolve.
-These are universal characteristics distinguishing life from non-life and they are found in both the simplest and most complex organisms.
+Biological agency is evident in the universal capacity of organisms to act on and respond to their conditions of existence in flexible and goal-directed ways as they survive, reproduce, adapt, and evolve.
+These universal characteristics distinguish life from non-life and are found in both the simplest and most complex organisms.

-These characteristics were the precursors to human agency and human cognition, so we often refer to them using the language of human cognition and intentional psychology – with words like, ‘agency’, 'purpose', ‘perception’, ‘intelligence’, ‘learning’, ‘reason’, ‘memory’, ‘knowledge’, and ‘value’.
-Treating these traits in non-human organisms as cognitive metaphors ignores the fact that they are manifest in organisms as real functional adaptations expressed in evolutionarily graded physical form.
+Biological agency and biological cognition were the functional evolutionary precursors to human agency and human cognition, so we often describe them using the language of human cognition and intentional psychology.
+Mistakingly treating these traits in non-human organisms as imaginary (cognitive metaphors ) ignores the fact that they are manifest in organisms as real functional adaptations expressed in evolutionarily graded physical form.

 Human agency and human cognition are thus understood as anthropocentric notions that describe highly evolved, and limited human forms of universal biological agency and biological cognition.